SociallyIneptWeeb/LanguageLeapAI/README.md

 Since Voicevox only takes in Japanese text as input and generates speech in Japanese, the project is technically only limited to Japanese as the target language.
 However, Voicevox can be replaced with any other text to speech program that can speak your desired language for limitless possibilities.

+Thorsten has been added as a German TTS program.

 ### Audio Subtitler